jacorvillo/stock_market_dashboard/README.md

 ## Features

 This dashboard provides real-time US stock data from Yahoo Finance with multiple timeframes.
-Works with any US stock symbol (so long as it's available).
-Other markets (forex, crypto, etc.) don't work yet, though I plan to add them in the (long-term) future
+Works with any stock symbol (so long as it's available)

 As of now, the dashboard includes:

-- **Scanner**: Find stocks based on technical indicators and other criteria
+- **Scanner**: Find US stocks and ETFs based on technical indicators and other criteria
 - **Analysis** (Ongoing): View real-time stock data at multiple timeframes with technical indicators.
 Includes Impulse System visualization
-- **Insights** (Ongoing): Get buy/sell signals based on different technical indicators

 > [!TIP]
 > Current indicators available: